john-guo/WebCanvasOnWindows/README.md

 You can set debug config to true to enable a browser window.
 This window cannot debug your js code but can load other html file that contains canvas to test.

+3 demo html5 in the project/web folder.

+The live2d demo showes how to canvas track the mouse globally.

+The threejs demo showes how to use this with threejs.

+The last demo showes how to control the window in html.

+Copy them into exe folder, run it and enjoy.